-ARTEMIS (Autonomous Rovers/airborne-radar Transects of the Environment beneath the McMurdo Ice Shelf) is a 20-km-range hover-capable hybrid autonomous underwater robotic vehicle.
-It was deployed during late 2015 to explore and characterize the environment beneath the McMurdo Ice Shelf as an analog to searching for life in ice-covered oceans elsewhere in our solar system.
-ARTEMIS is part of the Sub-lce Marine Planetary Analog Ecosystems (SIMPLE) project, supported by NASA Astrobiology.
+ARTEMIS (Autonomous Rovers/airborne-radar Transects of the Environment beneath the McMurdo Ice Shelf) is a 20-km-range hover-capable AUV, a hybrid autonomous underwater robotic vehicle.
+Deployment of ARTEMIS was during late 2015 with the intention to explore and characterize the environment beneath the McMurdo Ice Shelf as an analog to searching for life in ice-covered oceans elsewhere in our solar system.
+ARTEMIS is part of the Sub-Ice Marine Planetary Analog Ecosystems (SIMPLE) project, supported by NASA Astrobiology.

-Built specifically for this mission, ARTEMIS is deployable through a 52″ drill hole in sea ice, is able to raise scientific sensors into contact with the ice overhead, can collect water samples, navigates autonomously or by pilot command relative to the ice ceiling overhead, and can dock autonomously with surface recovery equipment.
+Built specifically for this mission, ARTEMIS is deployable through a 52″ drill hole in sea ice.
+It is able to raise scientific sensors into contact with the ice overhead, can collect water samples, navigates autonomously or by pilot command relative to the ice ceiling overhead, as well as being able to dock autonomously with surface recovery equipment.

 The large blue bot house sits with the rest of SIMPLE camp on sea ice in McMurdo Sound.

 Maps show the 2015 SIMPLE field camp location and area of study (left).
 ARTEMIS water sample chambers are primed (middle).
 A vehicle representation and 3D sonar is rendered in live top and side views while ARTEMIS drives beneath the ice shelf transition (right).